 President Lincoln and the “Union” cause had hit rock bottom.
 But the president’s vision yet extended far enough into posterity to issue an executive order closing government departments, setting apart the last Thursday of November, 1863 in national recognition to a local day of thanksgiving.
 Henceforth, a day of “Thanksgiving and Praise” would become permanently etched into American custom and tradition.

-(Next week readers see the clouds finally start to lift following a pair of signature military victories by Union armies in the summer of 1863 as the war grinds along toward conclusion.)
+(In next week's third and concluding segment readers see the clouds finally start to lift following a pair of signature military victories by Union armies in the summer of 1863, as the war grinds along toward conclusion.)